-The sample policy described herein has been developed to provide guidelines for hospitals, skilled nursing facilities, adult residential care facilities, hospice and home health agencies to follow when a patient or resident presents with a Louisiana Physician Orders for Scope of Treatment (LaPOST) document.
-In addition to issues for consideration related to the LaPOST document, this sample policy also includes procedures regarding the completion, revision or review of a LaPOST document by a patient or resident as well as procedures for conflict resolution.
+The sample policy described in this booklet has been developed to provide guidelines for long-term care facilities to follow when a resident completes a Louisiana Physician Orders for Scope of Treatment (LaPOST) document.
+In addition to issues for consideration related to the LaPOST document, this sample policy includes procedures regarding the completion, revision or review of a LaPOST document by a resident as well as procedures for conflict resolution.

-The policies and procedures outlined herein provide guidance on the necessary steps for LaPOST implementation.
+The policies and procedures outlined here provide guidance on the necessary steps for LaPOST implementation.
 This document does not address all aspects of all issues related to LaPOST.
-Therefore, facilities and agencies should refer to their specific policies related to such issues, which may include determination of decision-making capacity and personal health care representatives.
+Therefore, facilities should refer to their specific policies related to such issues, which may include determination of decision-making capacity and personal health care representatives.

-Individual facilities and agencies are advised to adapt these policies and procedure within their own structures.
+Individual facilities are advised to adapt these policies and procedures within their own structures.
 Appropriate legal counsel may be necessary in some situations.
-Appropriate administrative and medical staff committees should also be involved in the development of individual LaPOST policies.
-Medical staff bylaws, rules and regulations may need to be revised to include LaPOST.
-In addition, facilities considering or planning to implement a LaPOST program are encouraged to include initial and continued LaPOST education and training as a priority for their staffs.
+Appropriate administrative, medical staff and ethics committees should also be involved in the development of individual LaPOST policies.
+Facilities considering or planning to implement a LaPOST program are encouraged to include initial and continued LaPOST education and training as a priority for their staff.
 Visit la-post.org for additional information.

 This work is the product of the LaPOST Coalition, an initiative of the Louisiana Health Care Quality Forum.
-The LaPOST Coalition seeks to establish LaPOST as a widely used and recognized program in Louisiana to ensure that patients' end-of-life treatment preferences and goals of care are honored.
+The LaPOST Coalition seeks to establish LaPOST as a widely used and recognized program in Louisiana to ensure that residents' end-of-life treatment preferences and goals of care are honored.

-For questions about LaPOST implementation, or if you would like to provide feedback on issues that arise as you begin to implement LaPOST policies at your facility or agency, please contact the LaPOST Coalition at LaPOST@lhcqf.org.
+If you have questions about LaPOST implementation or would like to provide feedback on issues that arise as you begin to implement LaPOST policies at your facility, please share them at lapost@lhcqf.org.